WordPress/gutenberg/packages/compose/README.md

 _Returns_

 -   `Array`: An array of {Element} `resizeListener` and {?Object} `sizes` with properties `width` and `height`

+<a name="useShallowCompareEffect" href="#useShallowCompareEffect">#</a> **useShallowCompareEffect**

+Like `useEffect` but call the effect when the dependencies are not shallowly equal.
+Useful when the size of the dependency array might change during re-renders.
+This hook is only used for backward-compatibility reason.
+Consider using `useEffect` wherever possible.

+_Parameters_

+-   _effect_ `Function`: The effect callback passed to `useEffect`.
+-   _deps_ `Array`: The dependency array that is compared against shallowly.

 <a name="useViewportMatch" href="#useViewportMatch">#</a> **useViewportMatch**